-Education for Sustainability is about empowering students to take action on the issues that matter.
-Below are a series of extra-curricular initiatives that are open to all students, many of which are directly student-led.
+Education for Sustainability is about empowering our students to take action on the issues that matter.

 Anglia Ruskin University is now a fully accredited Responsible Futures institution.
 Read more about what this means for you.

-Sanji is a small village at the foothills of the Himalayas.
+Sainji is a small village at the foothills of the Himalayas.
 Each year a small group of staff and students from Anglia Ruskin visits the village to support on sustainability and other community-related projects.
-Find out more.

-Our lunchtime talks explore topics on issues as varied as food, the fashion industry, health and wellbeing, nature and nature's value.
-Visit the GSI homepages to find out more about when these talks are taking place.
+These lunchtime talks explore topics on issues as varied as food, the fashion industry, health and wellbeing, nature and nature's value.
+Visit the GSI homepages to find out more about when they are taking place.